Insurance Requirements for Car Registration

 When you go to the DMV, make sure to bring a few things, including your personal ID, proof of an insurance policy, as well as all ownership and ID papers relating to the vehicle itself.
 The DMV of certain states will keep an electronic index of all pertinent insurance companies.
 In this case, all you’ll need to do is give the DMV representative the name of the provider you’re with.

 In advance of physically going to the DMV yourself, you should check your state’s DMV page to see if online vehicle registration is an available option.
 Generally speaking, people don’t dread registering their car because it’s difficult, but rather because it’s time-consuming and involves a lot of waiting.
-California, for example, offers a quick online registration

 Having proof of ownership (such as a pink slip or electronic dealer report of sale) ready for the DMV will permit you authorization to register the car in the official system.